Runaway Bay

 The labour market in Runaway Bay demonstrates typical performance when compared to similar areas across Australia

-Runaway Bay has a skilled workforce with diverse sector representation and an unemployment rate of 3.4% as of June 2025.
-In the past year, there was an estimated employment growth of 2.1%.
+Runaway Bay has a skilled workforce with diverse sector representation.
+The unemployment rate was 3.4% as of the past year, with an estimated employment growth of 2.1%.

-There are 4,515 residents in work while the unemployment rate is 0.5% below Rest of Qld's rate of 3.9%.
-Workforce participation lags significantly at 50.3%, compared to Rest of Qld's 59.1%.
-Key industries for employment among residents are health care & social assistance, construction, and retail trade.
-The area has a significant employment specialization in rental, hiring & real estate, with an employment share of 2.5 times the regional level.
+As of June 2025, there are 4,515 residents in work, and the unemployment rate is 0.5% lower than Rest of Qld's rate of 3.9%.
+Workforce participation in Runaway Bay is significantly lower at 50.3%, compared to Rest of Qld's 59.1%.
+The key industries employing local residents are health care & social assistance, construction, and retail trade.
+Notably, rental, hiring & real estate employs a share that is 2.5 times the regional level.

 Conversely, agriculture, forestry & fishing employs just 0.6% of local workers, below Rest of Qld's 4.5%.
-Limited employment opportunities locally are indicated by the count of Census working population vs resident population.
-Over a 12-month period ending June 2025, employment increased by 2.1%, with labour force increasing by 2.1%, leaving unemployment broadly flat.
-This contrasts with Rest of Qld where employment rose by 1.8%, labour force grew by 2.0%, and unemployment rose by 0.2 percentage points.
-State-level data to Sep-25 shows Queensland's employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that while national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these projections to Runaway Bay's employment mix suggests local growth of approximately 6.6%% over five years and 13.5% over ten years.
+The area appears to offer limited employment opportunities locally, as indicated by the Census working population count compared to resident population.
+In the 12-month period ending June 2025, employment increased by 2.1%, with labour force also increasing by 2.1%, leaving unemployment broadly flat at around 3.4%.
+This contrasts with Rest of Qld, where employment rose by 1.8%, labour force grew by 2.0%, and unemployment rose slightly to 4.1%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Runaway Bay's employment mix suggests local growth of approximately 6.6%% over five years and 13.5% over ten years, though this is a simplified extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment